 For maximum performance, the Makita AN454 Roofing Nailer will show those nails who is boss.
 It is tuned to a faster nail driving speed, giving you an improved sense of efficiency.
 Its traditional Makita aluminum housing ensures this nailer will live a long time.
 And it is lightweight at just 5.2 pounds.

 It uses a one-step canister system, easily adjustable, holding nails more precisely after loading.
 And its tool-less depth adjustment dial is perfect for making sure your nails are flush.
 It can only handle 1 ¾-inch nails, so no size issues to jam it up.

-Some buyers are questioning if this is even a Makita product because several have fallen apart rather quickly.
+This may not be the best roofing nailer out there as some buyers are questioning if this is even a Makita product because several have fallen apart rather quickly.
 The big nose tip makes it hard to see where the nail goes, and it is wildly inaccurate.
 Its recoil is terrible, and the modification spring to fix it seems to not exist.
 Plus, the feed coil for the nails is very weak.

 Roofing is a noble profession with a long and glorious tradition.
 It is recession-proof, and new roofing companies, roofing styles, and roofing materials pop up every day.
 And the thing they have in common is the desire to be the most professional, most efficient outfit in town.

 Roofing by hand can be rewarding if you have all the time in the world, but for a professional, time is money.
 That is why having the best roofing nailer is not just a luxury, but an investment in not only the tools of the trade but the business of roofing itself.